Home / Wedding Info / Wedding Suppliers / Lake District Wedding Videographers

 When should we book our wedding videographer?

-Should we choose documentary or cinematic style?
+Should we choose documentary or cinematic wedding videography?

 Do we get the ceremony and speeches in full?

-What matters most for sound?
+What matters most for wedding film sound?